DiegoCardonaFSD/OrderManagementAPI/README.md

 # Installation

-This project uses **Docker + Apache + PHP 8.3 + MySQL + Redis** as its development environment.
+This project uses **Docker + Apache + PHP 8.3 + MySQL + Redis + mailpit** as its development environment.
-All source code lives inside your local machine (WSL2 recommended on Windows), while Docker provides the runtime.
+All source code lives inside your local machine (WSL2 recommended on Windows), while Docker provides the runtime over an Ubuntu OS.

 ---